How To Catch Any Fish

 Where to get the big Mullet Snapper

-I've caught some nice ones in the 20+lb class in Panama but all my fish over 30lbs have come from Puerto Vallarta, Mexico.
+I've caught some nice ones in the 20+lb class in Panama and Costa Rica but all my fish over 30lbs have come from Puerto Vallarta, Mexico.

 Other Mullet Snapper Resources